LLNL/variorum/src/docs/sphinx/Argo.rst

 manegement in HPC schedulers (such as SLURM and Flux), large-scale system monitoring frameworks (LDMS), application profilers (such as Caliper), runtime system frameworks (such as Kokkos, GEOPM), and similar system- and application-level frameworks.
-The Argo project is also part of the HPC PowerStack community effort.

-Hardware co-design involves working closely with our vendors to continuously explore emerging new hardware trends and devices, and look for how best to exploit the new capabilities in both traditional HPC workloads and emerging scientific workflows, ones such as machine learning.
+`Hardware co-design` involves working closely with our vendors to continuously explore emerging new hardware trends and devices, and look for how best to exploit the new capabilities in both traditional HPC workloads and emerging scientific workflows, ones such as machine learning.